 You also don't get that teeth-covered-in-sugar feeling from eating them!
 If that is what you are looking for, then try our Chocolate Flapjacks recipe.

-However, these are still amazing!
-You still get that sweetness from the honey and banana and the chewiness from the oats.
+These are almost fat free, as we haven't used any butter.
 More like a sweet oat bar, than a traditional flapjack, kids will love these healthy flapjacks and will love mixing everything together and eating the mixture off the spoon.
+You can also make them a high fiber flapjack by adding lots of seeds in.

 Jump to: